bfreuden/ansible-cheat-sheet/README.md

 Salt is more complex than Ansible though (not to mention the minion is consuming a fair amount of RAM).
 So for small infrastructures Ansible is propably a better solution.

-Salt has a salt-ssh module quite similar to Ansible but, as a beginner, I found Ansible easier to use.
+Salt has a salt-ssh module quite similar to Ansible but, as a beginner, I found Ansible easier to use (not to mention that salt-ssh is not on a par with salt).

 ## Playbook structure